 In his academic career, Baochun has always been devoted to professional services, in the Department of Electrical and Computer Engineering, the Faculty of Applied Science and Engineering, as well as in the international academic community.
 At the University of Toronto, he was the inaugural winner of the ECE Departmental Service Award in 2006, for his leadership and contribution in the development of mission-critical web-based software systems for graduate admissions and undergraduate course selection, in support for the flexible curriculum.
 He is currently serving as the chair of the Departmental Curriculum Matters Committee, as well as a voting member in the Faculty Curriculum Committee.
 In the international academic community, he has served as the Program Co-Chair of the 12th IEEE International Workshop on Quality of Service (IWQoS) 2004, the Program Co-Chair of 3rd International Conference on Quality of Service in Heterogeneous Wired/Wireless Networks (QShine 2006), the Program Co-Chair of the 2010 IEEE Symposium on Network Coding (NetCod 2010), the Area TPC Chair of IEEE INFOCOM 2011 and IEEE INFOCOM 2014, the Program Vice Chair of the 31st IEEE International Conference on Distributed Computing Systems (IEEE ICDCS 2011), the Program Co-Chair of the 19th IEEE International Conference on Network Protocols (ICNP 2011), the Program Co-Chair of the 22nd International Workshop on Network and Operating Systems Support for Digital Audio and Video (NOSSDAV 2012), the General Chair of the 21st ACM/IEEE International Symposium on Quality of Service (IWQoS 2013).
 More recently, he has also served as the Panel Co-Chair, Area Chair, and Local Arrangement Co-Chair of IEEE INFOCOM 2014, the Program Track Chair for the Systems, Protocols, and Applications track in the 12th IEEE International Conference on Mobile Ad hoc and Sensor Systems (MASS 2015), the Program Co-Chair of IEEE INFOCOM 2015, as well as the Chief Technology Officer and Area Chair of IEEE INFOCOM 2016 and 2017.

 Baochun runs a Mac-centric group, ranging from an 8-core Mac Pro to Macbook Pros and Macbook Airs.
 His personal computer is a late 2013 Macbook Pro with 2.3 GHz Intel Core i7, 16 GB of memory, and 512 GB of SSD storage.
 When he is not in front of a computer, he enjoys reading a good book, and writing with a good fountain pen in notebooks with high quality paper.
 On the more active side, he enjoys long-distance running with his iPhone (and swimming with his Apple Watch Series 2), working with free weights, washing his car, and flying without the Internet on Air Canada transoceanic flights.
-He has successfully completed a half-marathon in the 2014 Hong Kong Marathon, and two full marathons at the Toronto Waterfront Marathon in 2015 and 2016.
+He has successfully completed a half-marathon in the 2014 Hong Kong Marathon, and three full marathons at the Toronto Waterfront Marathon in 2015, 2016, and 2017.